Architecture in the United States: California province

 In the late 18th century, the Spanish founded a series of presidios (forts) in the upper Las Californias Province to resist Russian and British colonization there, the Presidio of San Diego, Presidio of Santa Barbara, Presidio of Monterey, and Presidio of San Francisco were established to do this and support the occupation by new missions and settlements.
 From 1769 to 1823, the Franciscans created a linear network of twenty-one Missions in California.
 The missions had a significant influence on later regional architecture.
 An example of a period residence is the Casa de la Guerra, in Santa Barbara.

+Dutch influences

+Developed from around 1630 with the arrival of Dutch colonists to New Amsterdam and the Hudson River Valley in what is now New York and in Bergen in what is now New Jersey.
+Initially the settlers built small, one room cottages with stone walls and steep roofs to allow a second floor loft.
+By 1670 or so, two-story gable-end homes were common in New Amsterdam.

+French influences

+French Colonial developed in the settlements of the Illinois Country and French Louisiana.
+It is believed to have been primarily influenced by the building styles of French Canada and the Caribbean.
+It had its beginnings in 1699 with the establishment of French Louisiana but continued to be built after Spain assumed control of the colonial territory in 1763.
+Styles of building that evolved during the French colonial period include the Creole cottage, Creole townhouse, and French Creole plantation house.

 English influences

 Excavations at the first permanent English-speaking settlement, Jamestown, Virginia (founded 1607) have unearthed part of the triangular James Fort and numerous artifacts from the early 17th century.
 Nearby Williamsburg was Virginia's colonial capital and is now a tourist attraction as a well-preserved 18th-century town.

 The New World population of 200,000 in 1657, ninety percent of whom drew from England, used the same simple construction techniques as those in their respective mother countries.
 These settlers often came to the New World for economic purposes, therefore revealing why most early homes reflect the influences of modest village homes and small farms.
 The appearance of structures was very plain and made with little imported material.
 Windows, for example, were extremely small.
 The size did not increase until long after the British were manufacturing glass.
 This was because the Venetians had not rediscovered the strictly Roman clear glass until the 15th century and it did not come to England until another hundred years later.
 The few windows that did exist on early colonial homes had small panes held together by a lead framework, much like a typical church's stained glass window.
 The glass that was used was imported from England and was incredibly expensive.
 In the 18th century, many of these houses were restored and sash windows replaced the originals.
 These were invented by Robert Hooke (1635–1703) and were made so that one panel of glass easily slid up, vertically, behind another.